naturalcrit/homebrewery/README.md

 1. `npm start`

 #### standalone PHB stylesheet
-If you just want the stylesheet that is generated to make pages look like they are from the PLayer's Handbook, you have find it [here](https://github.com/stolksdorf/homebrewery/blob/master/phb.standalone.css)
+If you just want the stylesheet that is generated to make pages look like they are from the Player's Handbook, you will find it [here](https://github.com/stolksdorf/homebrewery/blob/master/phb.standalone.css)

 If you are developing locally and would like to generate your own, follow the above steps and then run `npm run phb`.